Reflection couplings and contraction rates for diffusions: Abstract

 \section{Abstract}

 We consider contractivity for diffusion semigroups w.r.t.\ Kantoro\-vich ($L^1$ Wasserstein) distances based on appropriately chosen concave functions.
 These distances are inbetween total variation and usual Wasserstein distances.
 It is shown that by appropriate explicit choices of the underlying distance, contractivity with rates of close to optimal order can be obtained in several fundamental classes of examples where contractivity w.r.t.\ standard Wasserstein distances fails.
-Applications include overdamped Langevin diffusions with locally non-convex potentials, products of these processes, and systems of weakly interacting diffusions, both of mean-field and nearest neighbour type.
+Applications include overdamped Langevin diffusions with locally non-convex potentials, products of these processes, and systems of weakly interacting diffusions, both of mean-field and nearest neighbour type. \keywords{Couplings of diffusion processes\and Wasserstein distances\and Absence of convexity \and Concave distance functions \and Quantitative bounds for convergence to stationarity} \subclass{60J60 \and 60H10}